VeSaPa/qa-portfolio/test-cases/login-test-cases.md

 4. Observe the Login button

 Expected Result: The Login button is disabled and validation messages are displayed for both required fields.

+# TC-LOGIN-05 Verify system shows validation message for invalid email format
+Steps:
+1. Open the login page
+2. Enter an invalid email format (e.g., test@com, test.com, test@)
+3. Enter a valid password
+4. Observe the validation message

+Expected Result: A validation message is displayed indicating that the email format is invalid.